 My dermatologist's Earth Day Celebration is serious stuff for me here in my little town in Northern California.
 I celebrate Earth Day every day with my choices.
 I'm a big organic vegetable gardener and my patients and I are 'natural Nellies' meaning we take our non-toxic lifestyle and natural skin care seriously.
 And, you know me, I don't sacrifice results in the process.

-Discover real, non-toxic skin care and home care products
+Discover real, non-toxic skin care and home care products developed by a dermatologist.

 Skin care products wash down your drain and into the local waterways, eventually entering the aquatic ecosystems.
 What accumulates in the environment affects all life, fish, foul, animals – and ultimately, comes back to our families in the form of the water we drink and the food we eat.

 Some of the least eco-friendly personal skin care products include those made with synthetic fragrances like phthalates.